Juliette-J/Portfolio/README.md

 ## About the project

 It is for my online-portfolio.
 It aims to show some drawings that I did and some pictures I took.
 In the future, it will also present some projects that I did in my current school.
+There is an admin space (logging) to add images in the database.

 ## Tools for installation

 For this project, I use :
 - `Laravel (PHP, Blade...)`
 - `PGSQL`
+- `JQuery`

 ## Database organisation